 Computer Graphics Technology

-Introduction to Interactive Media
+Introduction to 2D Animation and Interactive Media (3-0) 3 Cr.
+Hrs.

 This course is an introduction to the creation of interactive media.
 Students will learn how to make basic 2D animations and use basic scripting techniques to make interactive projects for CD-ROM and kiosk based projects.
 Emphasis will be on solving the special design and production problems encountered when creating non-linear projects, along with animation techniques, basic scripting, memory management, importing/exporting considerations, basic sound and video, project management and production planning.